The technetronic era involves the gradual appearance of a more controlled

 of the historical average nation only lasting about 200 years between bloody

 revolutions.
-Granted that America was a new development
+Even granting that the United States was a new and better development

 on the stage of human culture, government and politics, there is no